 In order to create the fuel type maps, several localized fuel maps were created.

-The areas each represent different terrain and vegetation types.
+The areas each represented different terrain and vegetation types.
 Path 25 row 39 is the Piney Woods region of Texas which contains both coniferous and deciduous vegetation.
 Path 28 row 39 contains the Texas Hill Country as well as the southern extent of the Cross Timbers.
 This area represents the transition from forests in the east and prairie to the west.
 Path 29 rows 38 and 39 represent the grasslands of the Great Plains.
 The northern image contains more of the grassland region, while the southern image contains more of the brushy vegetation.

-In order to create fuel type maps a classifier was trained on several Landsat 8 images to include the fuel type classes.
-The fuel type classes are based upon the Rothermel fire spread model classes and then reduced down into broader class.
-The main class types that are being used are the conifer forest, mixed forest, grasslands, shrubland, cropland and other.
+In order to create fuel type maps, a classifier was trained on several Landsat 8 images to include the fuel type classes.
+The fuel type classes were based upon the Rothermel fire spread model classes and then reduced down into broader class.
+The main class types that were used were conifer forest, mixed forest, grasslands, shrubland, cropland and other.
 The layer stack included Landsat 8 bands 2-5 (blue-infrared), and a Normalized Differential Vegetation Index (NDVI).

-Landsat to MODIS: Using MODIS data to create large scale, moderate resolution maps based on Landsat classifications
+Landsat to MODIS: Using MODIS data to create large-scale, moderate-resolution maps based on Landsat classifications

-To produce the statewide maps, the Landsat classification raster was converted to polygons in QGIS, an open source GIS software, and those polygons were used as training data for classification on the MODIS stack.
+To produce the statewide maps, the Landsat classification raster was converted to polygons in QGIS, an open source GIS software, and those polygons were used as training data for classification of the MODIS stack.
 This allowed for quick generation of MODIS-derived maps that cover a large region that represent the current conditions of potential wildfire fuels.

-MODIS to Landsat: Using MODIS data to create small scale, higher resolution maps based on Landsat classifications
+MODIS to Landsat: Using MODIS data to create small-scale, higher-resolution maps based on Landsat classifications

 The Spatial and Temporal Adaptive Reflectance Fusion Model (STAR FM) was used to fuse the Landsat and the MODIS images together.
-This tool uses 30m resolution Landsat data and combines it with 250m MODIS data (bands 1 and 2) from the same day and will produce a predicted Landsat resolution image based on the input of MODIS data from another day.
-This allows for the creation of 30m fuel maps based on the variation of MODIS data which eliminates the need to wait for the next high quality, cloud free Landsat data to be available.
+This tool uses 30m resolution Landsat data and combines it with 250m MODIS data (bands 1 and 2) from the same day to produce a predicted Landsat-resolution image based on the input of MODIS data from another day.
+This allowed the team to create 30m fuel maps based on the variation of MODIS data, which eliminated the need to wait for the next high quality, cloud-free Landsat data to be available.

 Fuel Load Maps:

-To produce the fuel load maps, the MODIS input includes the peak NDVI from the previous growing season or the current growing season depending on which is the higher value.
-The biomass was then computed by using the NDVI to biomass formula.
-The biomass was then entered into the final fuel load formula which converts the biomass into quantified fuel load.
+To produce the fuel load maps, the MODIS input included the peak NDVI from the previous growing season or the current growing season, depending on which had the higher value.
+The biomass was then computed by using the NDVI-to-biomass formula.
+The biomass was then entered into the final fuel load formula which converted the biomass into quantified fuel load.

 IV.
 Results & Discussion